nrwl/nx/docs/shared/migration/migration-angularjs.md

 ?
 Would you like to configure routing for this application?
 No
 ```

+{% callout type="note" title="About styles" %}
-> The RealWorld app doesn’t have any styles to actually bundle here.
-They’re all downloaded from a CDN that all of the RealWorld apps use.
+The RealWorld app doesn’t have any styles to actually bundle here.
+They’re all downloaded from a CDN that all the RealWorld apps use.
 If your codebase uses something other than CSS, like Sass, you can choose that here.
+{% /callout %}

 ## Migrating dependencies